ronfessahaie/SimpleRegressionWithR/README.md

-# SimpleRegressionWithR
+# Simple Regression Model with R
-A simple Regression Model using R
+This is a simple Regression Model that was created using R